Travis Touchdown

 Travis Touchdown (トラヴィス・タッチダウン, Toravisu Tacchidaun) is a fictional character and the main antihero of the video game franchise No More Heroes.
-27 years old in the original game, he is both an otaku and a professional assassin, wielding a Beam Katana.
+He is 27 years old in the original game, and is both an otaku and a professional assassin, wielding a Beam Katana.
 He was created by Goichi Suda, and voiced by Kazuya Nakai in Japanese and Robin Atkin Downes in English.

 He is named after the protagonist of the film Paris, Texas directed by Wim Wenders.
-He lives a lifestyle that is often compared to those of average people because of his obsession with anime, professional wrestling, pornography, and action figures; however, this lifestyle has also been called an "uber male fantasy."
+His lifestyle is often compared to that of average people because of his obsession with anime, professional wrestling, pornography, and action figures; however, this lifestyle has also been called an "uber male fantasy."
 He has received mostly positive reception, with MSNBC describing his appearance as "richly detailed" and "flamboyantly designed".
-He has also been compared to other characters in fiction, such as Tyler Durden from Fight Club and The Bride from Kill Bill.

 Concept and creation

 Travis Touchdown first appeared in the Wii video game No More Heroes.
 He was created by Goichi Suda and voiced by Robin Atkin Downes.
 He was illustrated by Yūsuke Kozaki, and his clothing was designed by Takeshi Uechi.
 He was based on Jackass star Johnny Knoxville.
 His beam sword's charging method was based on the "Schwartz" lightsabers from the parody film Spaceballs.
 Travis' name, like other characters' names in No More Heroes, comes from its sound rather than its meaning.
-He stated that it is a name that sounds cool to Japanese people, but not as much to Western people.
+Suda stated that it is a name that sounds cool to Japanese people, but not as much to Western people.
 Suda comments that he sees some of himself in Travis, and wishes that he could react to things like Travis does.
-Travis' luchador fandom comes from Suda's fandom for the sport.
+Travis' luchador fandom comes from Suda's love of the sport.